 - You have the right of due process.

 - You have the right to participate in policy development.

 - You have the right to student organizations.

 - You have the right to student publications.

 - You have the right to know what portion of the student financial aid you receive must be repaid and what portion is from a grant.
+You have the right to decline your loan award.
 If you receive a loan, you have the right to know what the interest rate is, the total amount to be repaid, the payback procedures, the length of time you have to repay the loan, and when repayment is to begin.